iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 <figcaption>figure 5: Dragino LSN50v2-S31 LoRaWAN temperature and humidity sensor.</figcaption>
 <br>

-When the battery of the Dragino LSN50 sensor is connected, the configuration dashboard in iQunet server shall display a new LoRaWAN device under the LoRa Radio Module.
+When the battery of the Dragino LSN50 sensor is inserted, the configuration dashboard in iQunet server shall display a new LoRaWAN device under the LoRa Radio Module.
 The DevEUI found on the LSN50 sensor should match the devEUI as displayed in the dashboard.